- Our website

 The accessibility regulations don’t require us to fix online maps or mapping services, as long as essential information is provided in an accessible digital manner for maps intended for navigational use.
 Where there is a map, we are working on ensuring that an alternative format is available.

 How we tested this website

-This website was last tested on 25 October 2019.
+This website was last fully tested on 25 October 2019.
 The test was carried out by Helpful Digital.

 - our main website platform, available at https://www.dartmoor.gov.uk/

 - our microsites, available at https://www.yourdartmoor.org/ and https://www.dartmoor.gov.uk/wildlife-and-heritage/dartmoor-story

 We continue to run automated tests of this website every month using Silktide.